 Once underwriting finishes and your appraiser finalizes your estimate, your lender will schedule a closing meeting.
 At closing, you’ll have the opportunity to ask any last-minute questions about your refinance, sign your new loan agreement and finish your refinance.

 Your lender will send you a document called a Closing Disclosure before your closing meeting.
 Your Closing Disclosure includes all the terms of your new loan and a tally of how much you’ll pay in closing costs.
 Once you get your Closing Disclosure, remember to tell your lender that you’ve received it.
-Your lender cannot schedule your closing until you acknowledge this document.
+Your lender can’t schedule your closing until you acknowledge this document.

-The Bottom Line: Refinancing After Bankruptcy Is Difficult, But Not Impossible
+The Bottom Line: Refinancing After Bankruptcy Is Difficult But Not Impossible

 Related Resources